Joseph Draper (1800-1864)

 Concord, NH 1853-1931

-Founded by William B. Durgin; his son George joined the business in 1880.
-In 1905, both Durgin and his son died.
-The company was sold to Gorham in 1905.
+Business founded by William B. Durgin in 1853.
+His son George F. Durgin joined as a partner in 1884.
+Formed the Wm.
+B. Durgin Co. in 1898.
+In 1905, both Durgin and his son died and the company was sold to Gorham.
 The manufacturing operations were moved to Providence, RI, and merged with Gorham’s in 1931.
 Gorham continued to produce under the Durgin name through c.
 1940.
 Major manufacturer of sterling and silverplated flatware and holloware.

 See flatware patterns.